demisto/content/Packs/Phishing/Playbooks/playbook-Phishing_-_Create_New_Incident_README.md

-This playbook take arguments which will be used in order to create a new Phishing incident.
+This playbook take arguments that will be used in order to create a new Phishing incident.
 It is needed for scenarios such as creating several incidents based on values stored in the context.
 In such scenarios, the playbook can be looped.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.